Esketamine

 • Temporary increases in blood pressure

-What to Expect – Treatment Timeline
+What to Expect

-Initial Phase (Induction)
+Initial phase (Induction)

 • Twice-weekly sessions for 4 weeks

-• Each session lasts approx. 2 hours
+• Each session takes approximately 2 hours

-Maintenance Phase
+Maintenance phase

 • Duration depends on individual response

-• Ongoing review by your psychiatrist
+• Ongoing review with a psychiatrist throughout treatment

-Our Doctors Providing Esketamine treatment
+Our Doctors Providing Esketamine Treatment

 Dr Michael Lau